 Students consider their own positions as consumers of media and explore ways to use non-traditional media to become more active and thoughtful citizens.
 Students learn how to ask critical questions about the intended audience and underlying purpose of media messages, and study factors which can contribute to bias and affect credibility.

-This course is built to The National Association for Media Literacy Education's Core Principles of Media Literacy Education, as well as aggregate state standards and research into best pedagogical practices.
+This course is built to state standards and informed by The National Association for Media Literacy Education's Core Principles of Media Literacy Education.